Nilus of Sora: Teaching and influence

-Nil Sorsky was opposed to formality in Orthodoxy faith which were widely spread in the midst of 16th century Russia.
+Nilus of Sora was opposed to formality in Orthodoxy faith which were widely spread in the midst of 16th century Russia.
 It was so deeply crystallized in church life of that period that such persons as Maximus the Greek and the elder Artemiy, who had tried to show the deep basics of Orthodoxy, were considered as Heretics.
 His wish was to disclose the deep understanding of Orthodoxy devoting more attention to spiritual life of a soul rather than to religious rituals.
 He was not a bookworm but a speculator-philosopher or speculator-theorist and an uncommon spiritual freedom marked his personality.
 The whole life of a person - the path of incessant self-perfection and self-improvement - is based on the Holy Gospel.
 And the Elder showed a lot of psychological understanding of the spiritual struggle and outlined clear ways of "graceful struggle".
 He deeply believed that moral, inner, spiritual perfection was the ideal foundation of the active, productive life of the believer.

 In his teachings, he developed mystical and ascetical ideas along the lines of Gregory Sinaite's hesychasm, asking the believers to concentrate on their inner world and personal emotional experiences of faith as means for achieving unity with God.
-Nil Sorsky demanded that monks participate in productive labour and spoke in support of monastic reforms on a basis of a secluded and modest lifestyle.
+Nilus of Sora demanded that monks participate in productive labour and spoke in support of monastic reforms on a basis of a secluded and modest lifestyle.